desche42/tv-show-tracker/README.md

 		 Aired episodes without a torrent are searched.
 Results are stored into the DB to be downloaded next cycle.
 		 Config key `maxSearchAttempts` sets the number of times an episode will be searched for a torrent before considering its dead.
+Set to 0 to infinite attempts.

    2. **Download available magnets**

-	 	Episodes marked as not downloaded and have a torrent magnet start downloading.
+	 	Episodes marked as not downloaded and have a torrent magnet start downloading (throttled with `simultaneousDownloadLimit` config key).

 3. **Start new cycle**

 	 If *config key* `reset` is set to true, and there are new episodes to search, new cycle is started.
-	 --> if not torrents are found, it will keep searching **forever**.
+	 --> if not torrents are found, it will keep searching **forever** (or until `maxSearchAttempts` are reached for all torrents)

 # Limitations